dav-armour/sloper/README.md

                 |               v
                 ------------- View

-The architecture of our app follows the default rails

-### Explain the different high-level components (abstractions) in your App.
+Our app is structured as a layered, multi-tiered architecture in the form of the MVC framework.
+This can be separated into the presentation layer (view), logic layer (controller) and the data layer (model).
+At the core is our data layer (model), which stores and retrieves information using a database.
+This information is both provided and requested for by our logic layer (controller), which handles basically all of the calculations and decision-making for our app.
+The controller is also responsible for moving data to and from our model and view.
+Our presentation layer (view) is responsible solely for interacting with the user by transforming data from the controller into a user-friendly interface.
-Our app utilises rail's web framework.
+Additionally, our app utilises rail's web framework.
 Users interface with our app via a web browser, with CRUD requests being sent through to our web server.
 We are currently using Puma as our web server.
 Puma interprets the requests and routes them through to our app's controller, Action Controller.
+Ultimately, when data is returned from our view it is sent through to the web server before being passed on to the user's browser.

+### Explain the different high-level components (abstractions) in your App.

 Rails employs a Model View Controller (MVC) architectural pattern.
 In accordance with the design principle of 'separation of concerns', each component (model, view and controller) handles a specific set of actions for our app.